converged-computing/metrics-operator/examples/tests/network-netmark/README.md

 The container for this example (and code) is private, so you won't be able to run it!
 I'm using it for development purposes.
+For running the example, parsing, and plotting output, see [the corresponding Python directory](../../python/network-netmark/).

 ## Usage